AdiRaihan46/advanced-verification/README.md

 -

-- Nyssa is a Anti Nuke / Raid bot which will protect your server from raiders or NFSW Content!
+- Nyssa is a Anti Nuke / Raid bot which will protect your server from raiders or NSFW Content!
 - You can also Setup a verfiy system!

 - If you want to self host just clone the project